MonikaKhvesko15/Final_project/README.md

         7. Switch language

 ### **Objects:** **book**, **order**, **publisher**.
 The *book* has parameters such as title, author, numb of pages,  amount, status(isDeleted), publisher (publisher name, establish year).
-The *order* can be either under consideration(until the librarian gives out the book), accepted (librarian issues a book), completed (if reader returned book), rejected(if admin deleted book).
+The *order* can be either under consideration(until the librarian gives out the book), accepted (librarian issues a book), completed (when reader returned book), rejected(when admin deleted book).